zynbahmed/recipie-backend/README.md

 ## Cloning and running the app

 > The app can be cloned and run on a local machine.
-This is the repo of the front-end of the app which will also require [this back-endl](https://github.com/zynbahmed/recipie-backend) to run.
+This is the repo of the back-end of the app which will also require [this front-endl](https://github.com/zynbahmed/recipie) to run.
 Once cloned run npm install to install all the dependencies.
 The front-end will need a .env files which will have the Mongo DB connection string, Google client ID, secret and callback along with the saltrounds and the app secret in the .env file.

 ## Screenshots of the app
 > The add recipe page